Skip to content

 • solve parameter realized_periods: Should not be used in this solve!
 You don't want the dispatch results from this solve, but from the dispatch solve.

 In addition, the rolling dispatch solve should be created as in the How to use rolling window solve for dispatch.
-To set a dispatch rolling window model you need to set the object solve parameters:
+To set a dispatch rolling window model you need to set the entity solve parameters:

 • solve_mode: rolling_window